 Saturday, December 28, 2013

-Notes on installing Crouton on a Chromebook
+Notes about installing Crouton on a Chromebook

 I opted for the Unity interface for Ubuntu.
 HowToGeek has a great set of instructions.